-Our analysis is also a means of problematizing the linear narrative of a progressive series of spirits of capitalism.
+However, our analysis is also a means of problematizing the linear narrative of a progressive series of spirits of capitalism.
 The content of the spirit being articulated at the Do Lectures suggests a more complex conception of temporality, more akin to Gibson Burrell’s image of time as a spiral (Burrell 1992), or Frederick Jameson’s suggestion that postmodernism had flattened the logic of historical narrative into a bricolage of past, present, future, fact and fiction (Jameson 1991, 96).
-This means that there has been a shift in temporality, pointing to a altered interrelationship of past present, and future.
-As a result, the linearity of developing spirits of capitalism, which , may, as the fourth spirit discussed here suggests, be more of an analytic convenience than an empirical observation.
-Drawing upon the closely related concepts of nostalgia and postalgia, we argue that the ‘even newer spirit of capitalism’ articulated at the Do Lectures is less of a linear development of previous spirits and more of a combination of romantic nostalgia for a lost past in which life and work were integrated into a meaningful whole through a ‘craft’ identity, located in authentic relationships of Gemeinschaft or community, with a techno-utopian postalgic (Ybema 2004) discourse of emancipation to be achieved through technological development and mediated community.
+This means that there has been a shift in temporality, pointing to a different interrelationship of past, present, and future.
+As a result, understanding developing spirits of capitalism as a linear progression may be more of an analytic convenience than an empirical observation.
+Drawing upon the closely related concepts of nostalgia and postalgia, we argue that the ‘even newer spirit of capitalism’ articulated at the Do Lectures suggests a different temporal logic to the idea of spirit.
+This version of the spirit suggests more of a combination of romantic nostalgia for a lost past in which life and work were integrated into a meaningful whole through a ‘craft’ identity, located in authentic relationships of Gemeinschaft or community, with a techno-utopian postalgic (Ybema 2004) discourse of emancipation to be achieved through technological development and mediated community.

-In the first part of the paper we set out central arguments that have developed around Weber’s notion of spirit, and map out the current challenges to the reigning ‘new spirit’ from the even newer social movements.
-In the second part of the paper we outline our methodology and choice of the Do Lectures and its community as a site to study the emergence of an even newer spirit of capitalism.
+In the first part of the paper we set out central arguments that have developed around Weber’s notion of spirit, and map out the current challenges to the reigning ‘new (third) spirit’ from even newer social movements.
+In the second part of the paper we outline our methodology, especially our choice of the Do Lectures and its community as a site to study the articulation of a spirit of capitalism.
 We then provide a narrative account of our attendance at the Do Lectures in autumn 2011, attending to the materiality of the event as well as drawing out key discursive anchor points developed through the lectures themselves.
-These are then further analysed through the lenses of nostalgia and postalgia; following this we bring together our arguments in the discussion to consider its implications for understanding temporal dynamics of the historically changing spirit of capitalism.
+These are then further analysed through the lenses of nostalgia and postalgia; following this we bring together our arguments in the discussion to consider its implications for understanding temporal dynamics of the spirits of capitalism.

 From Spectre to Spirit: Materialities and cultures of capitalism

 When Marx and Engels (2008[1848]) wrote that there was a ‘spectre’ (Gespenst) haunting Europe, they were referring to the spirit of communism as a political shadow cast over capitalism that they predicted would produce its own gravediggers.
 Writing just over fifty years later, Weber chose the term Geist rather than Gespenst to conceptualise the cultural and political conditions of capitalism’s emergence.
 Whilst both terms can be translated into English as ‘ghost’, they have very different implications.
-Weber wanted to provide a further development to the materialism of Marx’s analysis (Gerth & Mills 2009[1946]), by suggesting that this particular political and economic formation was shaped by independently developing cultural values.
+Weber wanted to provoke development to the materialism of Marx’s analysis (Gerth & Mills 2009[1946]), by suggesting that political and economic formations are equally shaped by independently developing cultural values.
 For Weber, such values could shed light on the specific social and economic formations of capitalist organization and also the concrete rationalities motivating engagement in an economic system that, at root, has no internal logic other than accumulation for its own sake.
 As a source of power or authority, socio-cultural formations can also exist independently of, for example, economic standing, with the result that we should seek affinity rather than causality (Gane 2012).